Job Applicant Privacy Notice

 • whether or not you have a disability for which the organisation needs to make reasonable adjustments during the recruitment, selection and vetting process;

-• information about your entitlement to work in the UK e.g a valid passport;
+• information about your entitlement to work in the UK e.g. a valid passport; including details of any legal restrictions;

 • information to confirm your identity and proof of address;